laralib/l5scaffold/readme.md

 ### Other Examples (new)

+Same as above with use of the prefix.
+It will create the prefix in redirects of controller and the links of views:
 ```
 php artisan make:scaffold Tweet --schema="title:string:default('Tweet #1'), body:text" --prefix="admin"
 ```
-Same as above with use of the prefix.
-It will create the prefix in redrects of controller and the links of views.
+Create the empty scaffold views, controller, seed, migration and model:
 ```
 php artisan make:scaffold Tweet
 ```
-Create the empty scaffold: views, controller, seed, migration and model.
+Create the empty scaffold (with prefix) views, controller, seed, migration and model:
 ```
 php artisan make:scaffold Tweet --prefix="admin"
 ```
-Create the empty scaffold (with prefix): views, controller, seed, migration and model.

 ## Scaffold
 ![image](http://i62.tinypic.com/11maveb.png)